 Close animal encounters await at Southwick's Zoo.

-25. Escape the heat and challenge your muscles at an indoor adventure course such as IT Adventure Indoor Ropes Course in New Haven or Soarin' Indoors in Manchester.
+25. Escape the heat and challenge your muscles.
+Kids will love the indoor adventure courses at IT Adventure Indoor Ropes Course in New Haven or Soarin' Indoors in Manchester.

-26. Visit an orchard – It may not be apple season quite yet, but peaches, nectarines, and other fruits await.
+26. Pick late-summer fruit at an orchard.
+Apple season is just getting started by August's end, but peaches, nectarines, and other fruits await.
 A crowd-favorite is Lyman Orchards, but there are many others across the state.
 Our Farm and Pick-Your-Own listings provide a lot of suggestions, no matter what county you reside in.

-If you run out of things to do or want more ideas, you can check our list of 120 Things To Do With Kids in Connecticut Before They Grow Up.
-As the saying goes, "So much to do, so little time."
+If you run out of things to do or want more ideas, you can check our list of 100 Things To Do With Kids in Connecticut Before They Grow Up.
 Enjoy!